stertooy/TwistedConjugacy/README.md

 This package requires GAP version 4.9 or later, with the following packages (and their dependencies) installed:
+- GAPDoc (version >= 1.6.1)

+The following packages (and their dependencies) are optional, though are
+recommended:
 - Polycyclic (version >= 2.13.1)
-- GAPDoc (version >= 1.6.1)
 - AutoDoc (version >= 2018.02.14)

-It is, however, recommended to install Polycyclic version >= 2.16, to avoid some known bugs which could lead to wrong results.
+Note that is recommended to install Polycyclic version >= 2.16, to avoid some known bugs which could lead to wrong results.
 It is also recommended to install the computer algebra system PARI/GP.